See All Photos

 Both Edam and Volendam are major tourist attractions to this date, bringing visitors to visit the cheese-making factory, visit the maritime museum, and get a close look at the lives of fishermen.

-What are the must-try foods in Edam-Volendam?
+What are the popular foods from Edam-Volendam?

 In This Guide